 The identification of waste under this WMP follows the MVLWB management hierarchy for waste management in a manner that aims to focus on the reduction, reuse, and recycling of materials before being identified as Project waste.
-The Project will implement the steps in Table 2-1 for waste identification.
+Any new wastes will be discussed with the Project Environment Lead (PEL) and Construction Manager, and this WMP will be updated with an addendum when new types of waste are identified and confirmed.
+The Project team will implement the steps in Table 2-1 for waste identification.